jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

 $ | move to end of line
 0 | move to start of line
 ^ | move to first character of first word on line
+G | move to the end of the file gg | move to the top of the file

 ### Deleting